MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_25/09_52_00/appunti.md

 Every letter is half as large as the palm of our hands

-Letters that he wrote
+Letters that he wrote to his family, and other documents

 ---

+In the left pocket, engine
+20 long poles
+resembling the fence before the Majesty's court
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MTc0NTg2LC0yMTUyMzUyNDksMTM1Mz
+eyJoaXN0b3J5IjpbOTI5NjIzMTc2LC0yMTUyMzUyNDksMTM1Mz
 I3OTc1NF19
 -->